Leveraging the Federal Renewable Fuel Standard

 - How can obligated parties obtain RFS compliance?
 Compliance with the program is met when obligated entities blend renewable fuels into transportation fuel, or when they obtain credits called Renewable Identification Numbers (RINs) to meet their obligation.
 Obligated parties can use a combination of fuels to generate RINs which they then retire at the end of each compliance year to meet their RVO.

 - What is a RIN?
 A renewable identification number (RIN) is generated when a fuel producer makes a gallon of renewable fuel, which is then purchased by obligated parties to comply with their RVO.
 RINs are the “currency” of the RFS and are grouped into different “D-codes” that correlate to the type of fuel they represent.
 Depending on needs of obligated parties, D-codes can be nested, meaning D3 RINs can satisfy D4 RINs, D4 can satisfy D5 and so on.
-As you can see in the chart below, cellulosic biofuels generate D3 RINs.

 - How are RINs exchanged?
 They can be traded as either assigned RINs or separated RINs in the EPA moderated transaction system (EMTS).
 Parties can buy assigned or separated RINs and carryover unused RINs between compliance years.